Build this handy circular saw guide accessory in an hour and use it the next time you need a perfectly square cut on a shelf or other wide board.

 Make wavy cuts a thing of the past with this easy-to-build guide.
 This straightedge guide allows you to make perfectly straight cuts up to 8 ft. long with your circular saw.
-It's great for ripping shelves or cabinet parts from a 4 x 8-ft. sheet of plywood.
-Even if you own a table saw, it's often easier to use a guide and a circular saw than to wrestle a big sheet of plywood through your table saw.
-You'll customize the guide to your saw, allowing you to simply align the edge of the guide with your cutting marks and clamp it down.
-You don't have to measure back from the cutting line as you would if you were using a regular straightedge.
+It’s great for ripping shelves or cabinet parts from a 4 x 8-ft. sheet of plywood.
+Even if you own a table saw, it’s often easier to use a circular saw guide than to wrestle a big sheet of plywood through your table saw.
+You’ll customize the guide to your saw, allowing you to simply align the edge of the guide with your cutting marks and clamp it down.
+You don’t have to measure back from the cutting line as you would if you were using a regular straightedge.

 Constructing the guide is straightforward.
 Photos 1 and 2 show how.
 The key is to make sure the fence is perfectly straight.
 Start by drawing a line 6 in. in from the edge of the MDF sheet.
 Saw along the line with your circular saw.
 Then flip the 6-in. strip (fence) over onto the remaining MDF and align the two saw cut edges.
 Clamp the fence in this position while you draw a fine line along the factory edge.
 You’ll use this line to make sure the fence stays perfectly straight as you glue and clamp it.